Raghaaavvv/pgymp/README.md

 1. As a resident, I want to check in to the gym by scanning a QR code so that I don't need to carry my matric card or manually sign a logbook.
 2. As a resident, I want to view the real-time gym capacity so that I can decide whether to head down.
-3. As a resident, I want to book equipment in advance so that I can plan my workout without worrying about availability.
+3. As a resident, I want to see equipment availability so that I can plan my workout around available machines.
-4. As a resident, I want to see peak hours data so that I can avoid crowded periods.
+4. As a resident, I want to select which equipment I plan to use so that others can see equipment demand.
+5. As a resident, I want to submit feedback so that gym management can improve the facility.
-5. As an administrator, I want digital check-in records so that I don't have to maintain a physical logbook.
+6. As an administrator, I want digital check-in records so that I don't have to maintain a physical logbook.

 ---